jakemeinershagen/lander/README.md

 - varry sizes of landing zones and give points based on landing zone size
 - landing timer
 - settings - key remapping
+- generate unlevel terrain with spots to land on